evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 6. system diagnostics,
 7. operational backup and restore.

-The database design is driven by real runtime needs rather than hypothetical sample data.
-That makes the project a strong NoSQL case study.
+The design is driven by real runtime needs rather than by made-up sample data, which makes it a strong NoSQL case study.

 # 2. Access Control and OSDP Context

 ## 2.1 What an Access Controller Does

-In an access-control system, the reader is not the whole system.
-A reader is usually the field device placed near the door or gate.
-It reads a card, keypad input, or some other credential.
-The controller or control panel is the side that makes the final decision.
-It decides whether to grant or deny access, logs the attempt, and activates door hardware when needed.
+In access control, the reader sits at the door waiting for cards or PINs, but the controller is the part that decides who gets in, triggers locks and buzzers, logs every attempt, and keeps track of valid users, rules, and schedules.

-Conceptually, the controller has four responsibilities:
+Conceptually, the controller has four main responsibilities:

 1. communicate with one or more field devices,
 2. know which users and credentials are valid,
 3. apply business rules such as time schedules and allowed doors,
 4. generate output actions such as unlock relay, LED patterns, and buzzer feedback.

-This project implements that controller role as a proof of concept.
+That is exactly the controller role implemented in this proof of concept.

 ## 2.2 Why a Reader Test Controller Is Valuable

-When developing access-control readers, it is often not enough to test them with a limited desktop tool or a protocol sniffer.
-A firmware engineer also needs a controller-side environment that behaves like a real panel.
+When you are developing readers, protocol sniffers or basic desktop tools are not enough.
+You need a controller that behaves like the real thing.
 That means:

 1. the reader can be polled,
 2. secure channel can be attempted,